Credit: Flickr / Ramesh NG / CC BY-SA 2.0

-Indian Chef Sanjeev Kapoor of ‘Khana Khazana’ fame has opened his own chain or restaurant of which Dubai has one its branch in Options.
+Indian Chef Sanjeev Kapoor of ‘Khana Khazana’ fame has his own chain of restaurants, one of which is in Dubai.
 Traditional Indian cooking but tastes that linger and attract you back to the restaurant.
-If you are missing Indian food and wouldn’t want to experiment then Options is the best ‘option’.

 Opening Hours: 7 PM to 12 AM Daily

 Zaika is attached to Al Murooj Rotana Hotel and its friendly interiors and hospitable staff welcome you to the world of North Indian cuisine.
 There are 3 private dining rooms having a capacity for 8 guests each and the restaurant is separated out on two floors.
 Every dish on its menu is worth a try but a special mention for dhania (coriander) murg and naan (Various types of rice also go well with curries).

 Opening Hours: Sunday to Thursday 12.00 PM to 3.00 PM and 7.00 PM to 11.30 PM, Friday & Saturday: From 12:00 PM to 4:00 PM and 7.00 PM to 11.30 PM